Guadeloupe: Drinking water supply

 The water distributed by Guadeloupe's drinking water network comes mainly from Basse Terre, 70% from river intakes and 20% from spring catchments.
 The remaining 10% comes from boreholes tapping the groundwater of Grande Terre and Marie-Galante.

 Access to water and sanitation is problematic due to the deteriorated state of the network, which causes many losses in the water supply system.
 For years, water shortages have been recurrent and have forced "water shifts", mainly in the municipalities of Grande-Terre, which are the most affected, with consequences for private individuals and agricultural activities.

-According to statistics from the Water Office (2020 data), 61% of drinking water production is wasted, i.e. almost 50 million cubic metres of water per year, due to pipes in poor condition.
+According to statistics from the Water Office (2020 data), 61% of drinking water production is wasted, i.e., almost 50 million cubic metres (65 million cu. yd.) of water per year, due to pipes in poor condition.
 In addition, 70% of wastewater treatment plants do not meet standards.

 Police and crime

 Although Guadeloupe is one of the safest islands in the Caribbean, it was the most violent overseas French department in 2016.
-The murder rate is slightly more than that of Paris, at 8.2 per 100,000.
+The murder rate is significantly higher than that of Paris, at 8.2 per 100,000.
 The high level of unemployment caused violence and crime to rise, especially in 2009 and 2010, the years following the Great Recession.
 Residents of Guadeloupe describe the island as a place with little everyday crime, and most violence is caused by the drug trade or domestic disputes.
 In 2021, additional police officers were deployed to the island in the face of rioting arising out of COVID-19 restrictions.

 Normally, about 2,000 police officers are present on the island including some 760 active National Gendarmerie of the COMGEND (Gendarmerie Command of Guadeloupe) region plus around 260 reservists.
 The active Gendarmerie include three Mobile Gendarmerie Squadrons (EGM) and a Republican Guard Intervention Platoon (PIGR).
-The Maritime Gendarmerie deploys the patrol boat Violette in the territory, which is planned for replacement by a new PCG patrol boat in about 2025–2026.
+The Maritime Gendarmerie deploys the patrol boat Violette in the territory, which is planned for replacement by a new PCG-NG patrol boat in about 2025–2026.